craigh411/suggestion-box/README.md

  suggestionBox.showSuggestions({JSON});
  ```

-Currently JSON is expected to provided in in the following format:
+Currently JSON is expected to be provided in in the following format:

 ```
 {